Ben Starkie: Club career

-A youth product of Rugby Town and Wilhelmshaven, Starkie moved to Shepshed Dynamo on 16 July 2021.
+A youth product of Leicester City and Wilhelmshaven, Starkie moved to Shepshed Dynamo on 16 July 2021.
 On 13 November 2021, he transferred to Spalding United.

+In August 2023, Starkie joined National League North club Alfreton Town.
+On 23 September 2023, he joined Ilkeston Town on a dual-registration basis.

+In September 2024, Starkie joined Southern League Premier Division Central club Harborough Town.
+He was part of the team that qualified for the first round of the FA Cup for the first time in the club's history.
+After defeating Tonbridge Angels 4–1 in the first round, they met League One side Reading in the second round, losing 5–3 in extra time.
+Starkie featured in both matches.

+On 7 August 2025, Starkie joined newly promoted National League club Truro City on an initial one-year deal.

 International career

-Starkie was called up to represent the Tanzania U17s on 30 January 2019, becoming the first ever international call-up from Rugby Town F.C.
-He represented the Tanzania U20s at the 2021 Africa U-20 Cup of Nations.
+Starkie was called up to represent the Tanzania U17 on 30 January 2019, becoming the first ever international call-up in Wilhelmshaven's history He represented the Tanzania U20 at the 2021 Africa U-20 Cup of Nations.
 He was called up to the senior Tanzania national team for a set of friendlies in March 2022.
 He debuted with Tanzania in a 3–1 friendly win over Central African Republic on 24 March 2022.